MerelyThisAndNothingMore/All-in-one/README.md

 # All-in-one
-Trying to put all my knowledge in one place.
+Trying to put all the information in one place.